svmiller/steveproj/README.md

 ![](inst/README/steveproj-1.png)

 That will direct you here.
-Scroll down your available project types until you see my “Steve project” entry.
-It will have that “S” icon (that is incidentally the icon for my website).
-Select it.
+Scroll down your available project types until you see my “S” icon, which is incidentally the favicon on [my website](http://svmiller.com).
+Select that entry to create a new academic paper/project.

 ![](inst/README/steveproj-2.png)